Eat to Avoid Pain

 Be aware of foods with migraine-triggering additives:

-Some studies suggest cutting unhealthy fats from your diet to help reduce migraines.
-On the flip side, the National Headache Foundation reports boosting your intake of healthy fats called omega-3 fatty acids may also help decrease migraines.
-More research is needed.
-For now, add omega-3 rich foods like salmon to the menu twice a week!
+Some evidence suggests healthy fats called omega-3 fatty acids may help decrease migraines.
+Although more research is needed, you may find adding omega-3 rich foods like salmon and tuna to the menu twice a week can help.

 Talk to your doctor before starting a new diet or taking any new medications, including vitamins and supplements.